MiguelRTx/Quiniela_Backend/README.md

-# Quinela Master - Backend
+# Quiniela Master - Backend

 This is the backend of the "Quinela Master" project, a REST API developed with **Node.js** and **Express**.